tnewcomb20/meplan.github.io/README.md

  - **What should the examiners avoid telling the test subjects?**

 Examiners should not reveal specific information about the app's features, objectives, or the goals of the usability test.
-This ensures that users provide unbiased feedback based on their natural interactions with the app.
+This ensures that users provide unbiased feedback based on their natural interactions with the website.

- - **What/How/When should the examiners measure?**

-Examiners will measure task completion rates, time on task, and user satisfaction through a post-test questionnaire.
-They will also record user interactions with the app through screen recordings.
-Measurements will be taken after each task and during post-test interviews to gather qualitative insights and suggestions for improvements.

 # Usability Evaluation